 Picking A Pot For Your Aloe (Drainage is Key)

 Choose a pot that has plenty of drainage holes and is small enough that the aloe’s roots will fill ⅔ of the pot.

 Aloe likes a bit of confinement, and the smaller amount of expansion space also means less risk of too much moisture being retained by the plant.

-A good rule of thumb is to aim for a more shallow pot, as aloe doesn’t root very deem and that extra soil may increase the risk of root rot.
+A good rule of thumb is to aim for a more shallow pot, as aloe doesn’t root very deep and that extra soil may increase the risk of Aloe root rot.